kuhussai/architecture-center/docs/microservices/microservice-boundaries.md

 - **Portability**.
 A container image is a standalone package that runs without needing to install libraries or other dependencies.
 That makes them easy to deploy.
 Containers can be started and stopped quickly, so you can spin up new instances to handle more load, or recover from node failures.

 - **Density**.
 Containers are lightweight compared with running a virtual machine, because they share OS resources.
-That makes it possible to pack multiple containers onto a single node, which useful when your application consists of many small services.
+That makes it possible to pack multiple containers onto a single node, which is especially useful when the application consists of many small services.

 - **Resource isolation**.
 You can limit the amount of memory and CPU that is available to a container, which can help to ensure that a runaway process doesn't exhaust the entire host resources.
 See [Bulkhead pattern](../patterns/bulkhead.md) for more information.